 If you are taking one of the injectable disease modifying drugs, you will need a letter from your MS nurse or from the home delivery company to explain why you are travelling with syringes.
 Your drug delivery company can provide a travel pack to keep medications cool during your journey.
 If the medication needs to be stored in a fridge or you are going somewhere where the room temperature is likely to be above 25°C, talk to your travel company before you leave to make sure you will have access to a fridge.

-Some people find that extremes of heat can cause their multiple sclerosis symptoms to worsen.
-Read our tops tips for dealing with heat this summer.
+Some people find that extremes of heat and cold can cause their multiple sclerosis symptoms to worsen.
+Read our tips on how to deal with the 'broken thermostat' feeling.